Polytechnique Montréal

 Polytechnique Montréal (/fr/; previously École polytechnique de Montréal /fr/) is a public research university affiliated with the Université de Montréal in Montreal, Quebec, Canada.
-The school offers graduate and postgraduate training, and is very active in research.
+The school offers graduate and postgraduate training, and is active in research.
 Following tradition, new Bachelors of Engineering (B.Eng) graduating from Polytechnique Montréal receive an Iron Ring, during the Canadian Ritual of the Calling of an Engineer ceremony.

 History

 Polytechnique Montréal was founded in 1873 in order to teach technical drawing and other useful arts.
 At first, it was set in a converted residence.
 It later moved to a larger building on Saint-Denis street.
 In 1958, it moved to its current location on the Université de Montréal campus.
 The original building was enlarged in 1975 and then in 1989.
 In 2002, the Computer and Electrical Engineering Department (they were later separated) began to occupy the fifth and sixth floor of the old École des Hautes Études Commerciales de Montréal building.
 In 2003, the construction of three new buildings started.

 Until the 1960s, the main purpose of the school was to train engineers.
 However, from 1959 on, the focus went to research.
 Nowadays, it is a leading research institution in applied sciences in Canada.

 In 1976, a SLOWPOKE-2 reactor was installed at Polytechnique Montréal.
 The operating licence for the non-power reactor was renewed June 23, 2023, and is valid until June 30, 2033.
 The reactor has been in operation since 1976 and is not expected to operate beyond 2040.
 It is used for research, teaching, neutron generation and isotope production.